How Does Citizenship by Investment Benefit a Country? Part III - Emergency Funds and Philanthropic Support

 Among nations vulnerable to natural disasters, Citizenship by Investment has served as an important source of emergency funding.

-Take Dominica for instance, the Citizenship by Investment Program has played a key role in rebuilding the country following the devastating effects of Tropical Storm Erika that battered the island in August 2015.
+Take Dominica Citizenship by Investment Program for instance, it has played a key role in rebuilding the country following the devastating effects of Tropical Storm Erika that battered the island in August 2015.
 The Program has served as an economic and fiscal lifeline in the aftermath of Storm Erika that caused destruction equivalent to 90% of Dominica’s GDP.

 In many of the countries in which they operate, Citizenship by Investment receipts are also used to fund various sustainable energy projects, educational and infrastructure projects (especially those supporting the tourism industry such as roads and airport upgrades), social security schemes and affordable housing schemes.